Rojda Demirer: Early years

-She was born in Ankara to a father of origin from Diyarbakır.
-Her paternal family is of Kurdish origin, from the Raman tribe.
+She was born in Ankara to parents originating Diyarbakır.
+Her family is of Kurdish origin, her father was a descendant of Sheikh Said, from the Raman tribe.
 Her cousin is the actress Belçim Bilgin.
 Her father died of cancer when Demirer was seven.
 She lived with her mother and older sister Ruken.
 Rojda is the Kurdish language word for "sunrise".
 However, she can't speak Kurdish.